-Transferring Your LLC Interest
+Transferring LLC Ownership Interests

 Right of First Refusal

-Admitting a New Member (after formation)
+Admitting a New Member

 If you have any questions about forming a LLC or drafting an operating agreement for your LLC, please don’t hesitate to contact us today.